 In this paper we have studied resonance fluorescence from a two-level system subject to classical external noise that leads to fluctuations of the transition energy.
 We have formulated the general theory of the resonance fluorescence spectrum in the low-excitation regime in the presence of noise that can be described as a stationary Markovian random process on a finite state space, which can approximate an even wider class of Markovian processes.
 We have also described the resonance fluorescence spectrum under uncorrelated noise leading to phase diffusion.
 Our theory relates the light scattering spectrum to the formal characteristic of the stochastic noise process.

 We have applied our theory to the cases of a single two-state noise source (random telegraph noise) and an arbitrary number of identical sources, where many characteristics can be extracted in an analytical form.
 Our results show essential differences not only between the phase diffusion and random-telegraph-like processes but also between the regimes of slow and fast dynamics of the random telegraph noise.
 Most remarkably, the resonance fluorescence spectrum changes its form from multiple spectral features or a broad Gaussian feature (depending on the number of noise sources) to a single motionally narrowed line as the noise dynamics gets faster.
 In this way, we have demonstrated that light scattering on a two-level system in a noisy environment can yield information on the character of the noise processes experienced by the system.
-These findings may be useful in particular for interpreting experiments on the inherently noisy solid-state systems, where resonance fluorescence finds a constantly growing range of applications.